 Thank you for sharing your invaluable feedback on how to improve the Customer Service Standard (CSS).
-Your input is crucial for improving the timelines for the new home warranty process.
-We are currently considering all feedback submitted.
+Your input is crucial for improving the new home warranty process.

 On October 30, 2019, the Auditor General of Ontario released the Special Audit of Tarion Warranty Corporation.
 The Auditor General’s report recommendation #6 focuses on improvements to the CSS.
 Tarion is committed to addressing this recommendation to revise the CSS timelines and improve homeowners’ ability to seek assistance from Tarion.

 In early 2020, Tarion sought feedback on the following interim measures to address the recommendation in the short-term, while developing longer-term solutions within the next two years:

 - Add a grace period to the first 30-day submission period.